Anger as gig staff go unpaid following Green Day cancellation

 READ MORE: Green Day deny bad weather caused gig cancellation

-But they were sent home empty handed after the abrupt cancellation, with many workers being stranded without transport as they had arranged to be picked up after the legendary pop-punk trio finished.
+But they were sent home empty handed after the abrupt cancellation - with some workers claiming to be stranded without transport as they had arranged to be picked up after the concert finished.

 Scottish Greens MSP Ross Greer said: “The disruption to fans is bad enough but to hear reports of people who had agreed to work at the gig being denied payment through no fault of their own is just completely unacceptable.